brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       Resistance; Evergreen Review; Hyperallergic; KGB Bar Lit Mag; the Rail;
       Altar-ed Bodies, Clarity Haynes; Rilking; LTTR (Lesbians To The Rescue);
       alLuPiNiT; St. Petersburg Review.
+  - person: david-mills
+    event_bio: David Mills is the author of The Sudden Country, The Dream Detective and the chapbook After Mistic.
+He has received fellowships from the New York Foundation for the Arts, Breadloaf and Arts Link.
+His poems have appeared in Ploughshares, Brooklyn Rail, Jubilat and Hanging Loose Press to name a few.
+He lived in Langston Hughes’ landmark Harlem home for three years.
+The Juilliard School of Drama commissioned and produced Mr. Mills’ play The Serpent and the Dove.
+He has also recorded his poetry on ESPN and RCA Records.
 date: 2020-10-21 13:00:00 -0500
 end_date: 2020-10-21 14:00:00 -0500
 series: 156